eduardosatrini/python-study/README.md

 # python-study
- Learning and documenting my progress in python
+### learning and documenting my progress in python.